IBM InterConnect 2017: IBM Flexes Its Understanding of Digital Demands

 Noteworthy Customer Stories from the Main Stage

 Everledger talked about how it is leveraging blockchain to assure diamond provenance using IBM’s cloud.

 H&R Block talked about leveraging Watson to absorb tax regulations, content, and experiences to create tax wisdom.
-This wisdom was used to get larger refunds for many US tax payers and giving H&R block a set of happier customers.
+This wisdom was used to get larger refunds for many U.S. taxpayers, giving H&R Block a set of happier customers.

 Noteworthy Breakout Sessions